7 Tips from Black Therapists on Coping with Anxiety Due to Covid-19 and Racial Trauma

 SDI Productions/Getty Images

 The Black mind is under siege.
 Faced with a double dose of uncertainty—the disproportionate threat of being killed by cops and an increased possibility of death from Covid-19—Blacks are turning to an unfamiliar form of help: psychotherapy.
-(Here are 5 studies that show racism in health care is real.)

 According to a 2017 report from the American Psychiatric Association, while mental illnesses affect Blacks at similar rates to the rest of the general population, there are disparities, with only one in three receiving proper mental health care.